xPoke-glitch/Tile-Map-Tool/README.md

 You can choose which Tile to place from the dropdown menu, each tile has a different color grid.

+In order to draw or remove a tile you press respectively the draw or remove button.

 <img src="https://github.com/xPoke-glitch/Tile-Map-Tool/blob/main/Screenshots/draw-tile.gif" width="750">

 You can also add a new tile by name (the tile prefab must be in the Assets/Prefabs folder)